otrv4/otrv4/otrv4.md

 ```

 #### Decide Between Chain Keys
+(TODO: this uses the "initiator" flag which shouldn't exist anymore)
 Both sides will compare their public keys to choose a chain key for sending and receiving:
 - Alice (and similarly for Bob) determines if she is the "low" end or the "high" end of this ratchet.
 If Alice's ephemeral D-H public key is numerically greater than Bob's public key, then she is the "high" end.